Y3ka/Private-Stream-Aggregation-algorithm/README.md

 * Pollard_algorithm.py: implementation of Pollard algorithm for discrete logarithm computation adapted for Charm Crypto.
 * DD_privacy: generates graph to compare the distributed differential privacy scheme against a naive scheme.

-It is really recommended to read the paper to understand the code.
+It is really recommended to read the paper to understand the implementation.

 ## Dependencies
 * Charm Crypto